-There are maximum prices, set out by the government, that test centres can charge depending on different vehicle types.
-However, these do not include VAT.
+There are maximum MOT prices, set out by the UK government, that test centres can charge depending on different vehicle types.
+However, these maximum cost of MOT prices do not include VAT.

 Should you need to have your vehicle tested again then you will need to pay to have its second MOT test.
 However, there are instances when you can get a partial retest for free or a reduced MOT fee.

 An MOT partial retest

 If you leave your vehicle at the test centre and it is retested within ten working days of the original failure then you only need to get a partial retest and will not incur another fee.